learn-co-students/module-3-code-challenge-round-1-nyc04-seng-ft-041920-flatagram-1593610387/README.md

 As a user, I can:

-- Downvote an image
+- [x] Downvote an image
-**Need to find a downvote icon?**
-- Still see the comments written after reloading the page
+- [x] Still see the comments written after reloading the page
   > For this one, you want to make a POST request to the `/comments` endpoint.
   > Your comment object must have an `imageId` key with a value of `1` for it to work.
 - Delete a comment